Clinics and Experiential Learning

 Clinics

-NYLS’s clinics provide students with opportunities to represent real people and work on actual cases.
-Rigorous as it is rewarding, the clinical experience instills in students a sense of professionalism, empathy, and know-how.
-The School’s wide range of clinical offerings exposes students to cutting-edge practice areas, including asylum and immigration, civil rights, family law, housing, criminal prosecution and defense, cyberbullying, elder law, intellectual property, juvenile rights, legislative advocacy, mediation, post-conviction remedies, public policy and regulatory advocacy, transactional law, and more.
-Each clinic is guided by expert faculty and attorney supervisors.
+NYLS’s clinics provide you with opportunities to represent real people and work on current cases.
+Guided by expert faculty and attorney supervisors, our wide-range of clinics instill professionalism, empathy, and know-how.
+Immerse yourself in cutting-edge practice areas, including asylum and immigration, civil rights, family law, housing, criminal prosecution and defense, cyberbullying, elder law, intellectual property, juvenile rights, legislative advocacy, mediation, post-conviction remedies, public policy and regulatory advocacy, transactional law, and more.

 Simulation Courses

-Simulation courses prepare students for working with clients by giving them the opportunity to practice lawyering skills in a controlled environment.
-Taught by expert faculty, adjuncts currently in practice, and judges, simulations courses are led by individuals who bring their professional experience into the classroom.
-In a simulation course, students will build their lawyering skills through complex, realistic case scenarios, actor simulations, role-play exercises, and mock trials.
+Simulation courses prepare you for working with clients by giving you the opportunity to practice lawyering skills in a controlled environment.
+Taught by expert faculty, adjuncts in practice, and judges who bring their professional experience into the classroom, our simulation courses help you build lawyering skills through realistic case scenarios, actor simulations, role-play exercises, and mock trials.

 Externships